heathermiller/dist-prog-book/chapter/7/langs-consistency.md

 module Incrementer
   def state
     channel :network_channel ['@dst', 'src', 'integer']
-    table :saved_buffer ['dst', 'src', 'integer']
+    table :saved_set ['dst', 'src', 'integer']
-    # implied channel :stdin_input_buffer ['@dst', 'src', 'integer']
+    # implied channel :stdin_input_set ['@dst', 'src', 'integer']
   end
 end
 ```

 The first line of `state` means: declare a channel called `network_channel` in which messages are 3-tuples.
 The first field of the message is called `dst`, the second `src`, and the third is called `integer`. `@` is our location-specifier, so if a program wants to send a message to a node at a given identifier, they will place it in the first `dst` field.
 For example, a message destined for `A` would look like `['A', 'me', 10]`.
 The `@` denotes the location-specifier within the collection's "schema".

-The second line means: declare a table (persists) called `saved_buffer` in which messages follow the same format as `network_channel`.
+The second line means: declare a table (persists) called `saved_set` in which messages follow the same format as `network_channel`.
 There's no location specifier since this collection is not network-connected.

 You can think of the Ruby array after the channel name as the "schema" of that collection.

 Notice how we only have one network channel for both receiving and sending.
-Before, we had two buffers, one for sending and one for receiving.
+Before, we had two sets, one for sending and one for receiving.
 When we place items *into* `network_channel`, Bud will automatically send messages to the appropriate `@dst`.

 Next, let's write our code.
 This code will be executed at every timestamp.
 In fact, you can think of a Bud program as the code inside of a timestamp callback.
 Let's model the raw Ruby code we saw above.